arsenvlad/arm-examples/multiple-ssh-keys/README.md

 # Linux VM with multiple SSH public keys
 This simple example shows how to deploy an Azure VM with multiple SSH public keys.

-NOTE: This seems to work properly with CentOS 7.4, but only stores the last key for CentOS 6.8 images.
+NOTE: This approach works properly with CentOS 7.4 images, but only stores the last key for CentOS 6.8 images.
+The issue in CentOS 6.8 image is caused by an issue in WALinuxAgent where [Redhat6xOSUtil.openssl_to_openssh()](https://github.com/Azure/WALinuxAgent/blob/0c5add75646c2f975c7f8dccc1c15e43618e0e4b/azurelinuxagent/common/osutil/redhat.py#L64) is using fileutil.write_file() instead of fileutil.append_file().
+There is a pull request that fixes the issue https://github.com/Azure/WALinuxAgent/pull/1349/files

 Create resource group for the VM(s)
 ```